 Rise (2007) (aka Rise: Blood Hunter)

-In the film's opening, blonde hooker Collette (Cameron Richardson) was hired and then lured by Sadie (Liu) to an LA mansion to enjoy her same-sex services.
-When the woman was asked to take a shower to wash her hands, the bars of the shower entrapped her, and she was bound by her feet and hung upside down, with duct tape over her mouth.
+In the film's opening, blonde hooker Collette (Cameron Richardson) was hired and then lured by reporter Sadie Blake (Lucy Liu) for $500 to visit an LA mansion to enjoy her same-sex services.
+When the woman was asked to take a shower to wash her hands, the bars of the shower entrapped her, and she was bound by her feet and hung upside down (topless), with duct tape over her mouth.
 The unfortunate victim was then questioned by wheelchair-bound Mr. Harrison (Allan Rich).
-As it turned out, Sadie was intending to feed Collette as a blood-gift to the elderly vampire Harrison in exchange for the address of vampire Bishop (James D'Arcy), her own nemesis and killer.
-But then she double-crossed him, shot Harrison with her crossbow, and freed Collette.

-At one point, she found herself naked and hanging upside down in a meat locker, with her neck slit as she was being drained of blood.
-Fortunately, she was rescued by Detective Clyde Rawlins (Michael Chiklis), the detective father of one of Bishop's first victims Tricia Rawlins (Margo Harshman), so she could continue her quest to track down Bishop.
+At one point, Sadie found herself stripped naked and hanging upside down in a meat locker by her ankles, with her neck slit as she was being drained of blood.
+Fortunately, she was rescued and saved by Detective Clyde Rawlins (Michael Chiklis), the vengeful detective father of one of Bishop's first victims Tricia Rawlins (Margo Harshman), so she could continue her quest to track down Bishop.

-In the film's conclusion, she battled with Rawlins against Bishop and thrust a dart into Bishop's heart and then the same dart was used by Rawlins to kill Sadie.
-However, she reanimated in a morgue for the second time as the film ended.
+In the film's conclusion, she battled with Rawlins against Bishop and thrust a dart (a silver crossbow bolt) into Bishop's heart and then the same dart was used by Rawlins to kill Sadie when she begged: "Finish it.
+I can't live unless I kill, and I can't live that way."
+For a second time in the film, Sadie was dead, placed in a body bag, and taken to the morgue.
+However, she reanimated for the second time as the film ended.